- Home

 - Treatment for early melanoma

-- Further treatment after surgery
+- Further treatment before or after surgery

-Further treatment after surgery
+Further treatment before or after surgery

-The main systemic treatments for melanoma are:
+The main drug therapies for melanoma are:

-- immunotherapy – drugs that use the body’s own immune system to recognise and fight some types of cancer cells
+immunotherapy | drugs that use the body’s own immune system to recognise and fight some types of cancer cells; can be used before or after surgery |

-- targeted therapy – drugs that attack specific features within cancer cells known as molecular targets to stop the cancer growing and spreading.
+targeted therapy | drugs that attack specific features within cancer cells, known as molecular targets, to stop the cancer growing and spreading; usually given after surgery |

-Chemotherapy and radiation therapy to treat melanoma
+Radiation therapy to treat melanoma

 For further information about immunotherapy, targeted therapy and radiation therapy, see Treatment for advanced melanoma.
 Your doctor may also suggest you join a clinical trial.

-→ READ MORE: Life after melanoma
+→ READ MORE: Treatment for advanced melanoma

 Podcast: Immunotherapy & Targeted Therapy